OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 For the start, let us make it so that each customer may have several separate contact records.
 The operators will select from a dropbox the type of the contact they enter to the database.

 Do the following:
 1. We want each customer's contact to be stored as a separate item.
-This is why we will create a separate class, *Contact*.
+This is why we will create a separate class, *CmsContact*.

 ### Links